holm0563/ImperativeArchitecture/README.md

 # Objective
-Define an opinionated architecture standard for C# that focuses its scope based on modern patterns like SOA (service oriented architecture), DI (dependency injection), Statelessness.
-This improves productivity, reusability, and standardization for software development teams.
+Define an opinionated architecture standard for C# libraries that creates modern and consistent architectural patterns.
+Enforce these patterns using C# analyzers.

 # Overview
 When it comes to architecture C# is too robust.
 Its a multiuse tool that can be used for so many different use cases.
 This goes against the KISS philosophy (keep it simple stupid).
 When we are using C# for specific use cases like microservices, libraries, etc we want to use the "good parts" and be consistent.
 Teams struggle because